Tirailleur: World War II and subsequent campaigns

 Tirailleurs from North and Central Africa fought with distinction in Europe during World War II, notably in the Italian campaign.
 The Indo-Chinese tirailleur regiments were destroyed or disbanded following the Japanese coups against the French colonial administration in March 1945.
 Algerian, Moroccan and Senegalese tirailleurs served in Indo-China until the fall of Dien Bien Phu and subsequently as part of the French forces during the Algerian War of Independence (1954–62).
 Even after the French withdrawal from Indochina, a unit of mostly Vietnamese tirailleurs ("le Commando d'Extreme Orient Dam San") continued to serve with the French Army in Algeria until 1960.

-Disbanding of the tirailleur regiments
+Disbanding tirailleur regiments

-Most of the tirailleur regiments were disbanded as French colonies and protectorates achieved independence between 1956 and 1962.
-In Morocco, Tunisia and the new African states the majority of serving tirailleurs transferred direct from the French service to their new national armies.
-This was not the case in Algeria where locally recruited tirailleurs who remained loyal to France were given the option of transferring to units in France at the end of the Algerian War in 1962.
-The Algerian tirailleur regiments (RTA) were disbanded or transformed into metropolitan infantry units between 1962 and 1964.
-The last Moroccan regiment in the French Army was the 5th RTM (Regiment de Tirailleurs Marocain) which was stationed at Dijon until it was disbanded in 1965.
+Most tirailleur regiments were disbanded as French colonies and protectorates achieved independence between 1956 and 1962.
+In Morocco, Tunisia and the new African states most serving tirailleurs transferred directly from the French armed forces to the new national armies.
+In Algeria locally recruited tirailleurs who remained loyal to France were given an option to transfer to units in France, or join a transitional force locale at the end of the Algerian War in 1962.
+The six remaining Algerian tirailleur regiments (RTA) were disbanded or transformed into metropolitan infantry units between 1962 and 1964.
+The last Moroccan regiment in the French Army was the 5th RTM (Regiment de Tirailleurs Marocain), stationed at Dijon until it disbanded in 1965.